aaroncampbell/paypal-framework/readme.txt

 </code>

 == Changelog ==

+= 1.0.2 =
+* Added a / to the IPN URL so that PayPal doesn't complain that it's invalid
+* Fixed a couple debug messages to send the proper URL used
+* Added a more general "paypal-ipn" action that can be used to catch and process all IPN message
+* Moved add_action calls inside the __construct

 = 1.0.1 =
 * Added sendToExpressCheckout method for sending users to PayPal to finish up Express Checkout Payments